wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 3.0.19 =
+* New Feature - Now integrated with AffiliateWP Plugin!
+Simply install their plugin, setup basic options in their plugin, then add the affiliate rules in the admin console to get up and running!
+* New Feature - You can now disable the download link via an option item checkbox, great feature when setting up an ebook, print, or both option set.
+* New Feature - You can now disable shipping via an option item checkbox, great feature for ebooks/print type product and allowing a customer to pickup a specific item in store.
+* New Feature - Products are now allowed to be turned on and off with a shipping checkbox, just as you do now with tax and vat on the product level.
+* New Feature - We now allow you to create your own custom payment gateway!
+This will allow those developers with the necessary programming skills to integrate with any and all payment live payment gateways on the planet!
+* New Feature - In the Basic Setup section of the EasyCart Admin area, you can now import your WOO products, categories, and option sets in one click!
+All product options that are standard with the basic WOO install will be transferred immediately, including cross sales, images, downloads, category connections, pricing, and more.
+* New Feature - WP EasyCart is now integrated with the MyMail Newsletter plugin!
+MyMail makes managing your subscribers and sending newsletters easier than ever.
+* New Feature - You can now turn on the option to include the customer's email address in the email receipt.
+* New Feature - You can now turn on/off breadcrumbs, model number, categories, and manufacturer displays in the product details.
+These options are available in your basic settings.
+* New Feature - You can now turn on new account sign up notifications that send an email to the admin email addresses whenever a customer registers for an account in your EasyCart.
+* Fix - A common problem seen with jQuery has been that the id selector would not work and was broken by other themes and plugins.
+This issue has been bypassed by using the javascript element by id function.
+Should improve compatibility in WordPress sites.
+* Fix - Google Merchant Feed, changed product category drop down to text input to speed up load time of the page.
+* Fix - Google Merchant Feed, fixed the availability status in the feed.
+* Fix - Product details 'Your Price' was not translated within the plugin.
+* Fix - Cart items did not have cart totals or update translated within the file for the plugin.
+* Fix - The case where VAT is included in the price of the product and a customer checks out with a VAT rate different from the default, the unit price now updates accordingly to include the proper VAT for the situation.
+* Fix - Order with option price over ride was missing a space between wording and pricing as saved to the DB and then in display in the account order details.
+* Fix - Order option price field needed to be extended for override pricing as it was cutting off after 20 characters.
+* Fix - Shipping emailer now has translation available in the advanced language
+* Fix - Quick view, when using short description, overflow in the y direction was hidden, now automatically switches to scrolling when needed.
+* Fix - If no discount is applied, the line item is hidden in the cart and hides/shows when coupon codes and gift cards are applied.
+* Fix - SecurePay payment fix made.
+* Fix - Selecting advanced options, but adding no options was preventing add to cart in the product list view.
+* Fix - Newsletter widget uses jQuery + AJAX to submit the request behind the scenes, giving the same success message as is shown in the newsletter popup.
+* Fix - PayPal Subscriptions were not working correctly.
+* Fix - Shipping on subscriptions turned off, receipt was still showing company name when it shouldn't have.
+* Fix - General Security Enhancements.
 = 3.0.18 =
 * Security Fix
 = 3.0.17 =